codebasedlearning/cpp_course/0x01/README.md

 ## Tasks

-You can use the file 'westrosecliff.cpp' in the 'snippets' folder as a starting point for your own solution.
+You can use the file `westrosecliff.cpp` in the `solutions` folder as a starting point for your own solution.

 <hr>